Series 30+: History

-On 10 July 2025, a HMD-branded prototype touchscreen phone called HMD Wonka that possiblity a revival of Nokia Asha series with the hardware design was similar to Nokia Lumia and HMD Skyline were reportedly developed running a modified version of Mocor RTOS for touchscreen devices.
+On 10 July 2025, a HMD-branded prototype touchscreen phone called HMD Wonka that possibility a revival of Nokia Asha series with the hardware design was similar to Nokia Lumia and HMD Skyline were reportedly developed running a modified version of Mocor RTOS for touchscreen devices.
 This device featuring several smartphone features, such as Wi-Fi support and have Wi-Fi hotspot, have built-in HMD Chat app, UPI payments app and Cloud Phone technology support, and uses a different graphical user interface that very similar to Android instead of the UI that firstly used in Nokia 3310 3G.
-When this device officially comfirmed by HMD Global as HMD Touch 4G, it had several changes compared to the prototype version, such as lock screen modified, renamed HMD Chat as Express Chat and reduced the numbers of embedded games (only Snake was still included).
+In October 2025, the Wonka was officially released as the HMD Touch 4G, exclusively for India.
+It uses a full multi-touch touchscreen with a modified S30+ called "RTOS Touch", including a rebranded chat app to replace WhatsApp called Express Chat (previously HMD Chat) and had several changes compared to the prototype version, such as lock screen modified, and reduced the numbers of embedded games (only Snake was still included).
+This new model has been positively received as a potential new mobile operating system contender.
+In 2026, the Wonka was released in China as HMD Touch AI, as it featured ByteDance's Doubao AI chatapp hence the name of this device.

-Later, on 13 July 2025, another HMD-branded prototype touchscreen phone called HMD Compass that possiblity a revival of Nokia Asha series like HMD Wonka, with the hardware design was similar to Nokia Asha 501 were reportedly developed running a modified version of Mocor RTOS for touchscreen devices.
-This device have several features similar to the HMD Wonka but also have several differents, such as different lock screen and featuring a app called GoPlay.
+Later, on 13 July 2025, another HMD-branded prototype touchscreen phone called HMD Compass that possibility a revival of Nokia Asha series like HMD Wonka, with the hardware design was similar to Nokia Asha 501 were reportedly developed running a modified version of Mocor RTOS for touchscreen devices.
+This device have several features similar to the HMD Wonka but also have several different, such as different lock screen and featuring an work out app called GoPlay.
+In February 2026, the Wonka was officially released in cooperation with Xplora, called as the Xplora One for European countries.
+It's uses the same "RTOS Touch" from HMD Touch 4G, but without internet browser, social media applications and Cloud Phone technology.

+Since 2026, HMD have several plans for upcoming Series 30+ devices, including bring several new features such as adding AI chatbot app called Sikey AI and social media app called Xpress Chat.